machadinhos/invernspirit-fe/README.md

 # InvernSpirit Frontend

-The frontend for the [InvernSpirit](https://www.invernspirit.com/) e-commerce website, built with SvelteKit.
+The frontend for the [Invern Spirit](https://www.invernspirit.com/) e-commerce website, built with SvelteKit.

 ## Prerequisites